waku-org/pm/FURPS/core/rln_relay.md

 ## Performance

-1. New relay node setup with an RLN membership can be ready to verify RLN rpoof within 5s, no matter the size of the tree **(Vac-DST)**.
-2. In a network of 10k RLN Relay nodes with each node sending one 1-100KB message every 10-30s, messages are propagated within 500ms, with 99.9% success **(Vac-DST)**.
+1. In a network of 10k RLN Relay nodes with each node sending one 1-100KB message every 10-30s, messages are propagated within 500ms, with 99.9% success **(Vac-DST)**.
-3. In a network of 10k RLN Relay nodes, a spamming node will be disconnected from its peers in under 1 min. **(Vac-DST)**
+2. In a network of 10k RLN Relay nodes, a spamming node will be disconnected from its peers in under 1 min. **(Vac-DST)**

 ## Supportability